 In both hemispheres, bimodality occurs more frequently over the ocean than over land.
 This suggests an important role for boundary layer processes in coupling the atmosphere to the ocean (Chelton, 2013).
 This is especially evident in the Gulf Stream area off the northeast coast of the United States, the Southern Indian Ocean, as well as in polar regions off the eastern coast of Greenland and in the Southern Ocean.
 However, there seems to be a greater seasonal dependence in bimodality occurrence for these polar regions as compared to the Gulf Stream and the Indian Ocean regions.
-This further suggests a role for sea ice in the polar regions where bimodality occurs in nearly 30% of forecasts, with average values of $\delta$ of over 15 °C. The high occurrence rates of bimodality in the Gulf Stream or regions with sea ice may be due to uncertainty associated with advection of surface winds over strong ocean temperature gradients.
+This further suggests a role for sea ice in the polar regions where bimodality occurs in nearly 30% of forecasts, with average values of δ of over 15 °C. The high occurrence rates of bimodality in the Gulf Stream or regions with sea ice may be due to uncertainty associated with advection of surface winds over strong ocean temperature gradients.
 Whether the ensemble members predicts surface winds pointing from the warm to cold region or vice versa has wildly different outcomes on the 2-meter temperature.

 More generally, one reason for the seasonal dependence on bimodality occurrence may be the presence of stronger meridional temperature gradients in the winter hemisphere.
 These gradients lead dynamically to increased baroclinic instability and the effects of advection around these gradients can produce strong non-Gaussianity.
 In a simple case, take a series of ensemble members' whose initialization result in a similarly structured cyclone that produces warm air advection to the east of the cyclone.
 In contrast, the rest of the members do not predict the formation of a cyclone and no anomalous advection takes place.
 This will result in the development of two modes in the forecast distribution, one unperturbed mode and one anomalously warm mode.
 Now consider that in the winter hemisphere these cyclones can develop faster, become stronger, as well as have a greater magnitude in anomalous temperature advection for the region.
 This may act to more quickly and dramatically separate modes in the forecast distribution.
-This greater separation would not only lead to higher occurrence of bimodality in the winter hemisphere but also greater values of $\delta$ , both of which are supported by the patterns seen in Fig. 8&9.
+This greater separation would not only lead to higher occurrence of bimodality in the winter hemisphere but also greater values of δ , both of which are supported by the patterns seen in Fig. 7&8.
 Furthermore, (Tamarin-Brodsky et al., 2019) depicts climatological skewness that develops in ensemble forecasts of temperature near storm track regions as a result of nonlinear meridional advection.
-Consistent separation of smaller modes in forecasts, such as those presented in the previous hypothetical case, may express themselves in the long term climatological distribution as skewness, which would be consistent with the findings from Tamarin-Brodsky et al..
-That being said, there are clear distinctions between the spatial distribution of temperature skewness found in (Tamarin-Brodsky et al., 2019) (refer to Fig. 1(c) within) and the distribution of bimodality exhibited in the current study.
-Examples of uniqueness for boreal winter include west of South America (a minima in bimodality but large skew) east of Greenland (maxima in bimodality but little skew) and west of Australia (minima in bimodality but large skew).
-This indicates that while the processes which lead to each may be related, there are some distinctions.
-The relationships between increased baroclinicity, its effects on weather events, and the associated forecast uncertainty in the form of ensemble spread and non-Gaussianity is remain a popular topic of study (Vallis, 1983; Scher and Messori, 2019; Linz et al., 2020).
+Consistent separation of smaller modes in forecasts, such as those presented in the previous hypothetical case, may express themselves in the long term as skewness, which would be consistent with the findings from Tamarin-Brodsky et al..
+The relationships between increased baroclinicity, its effects on weather events, and the associated forecast uncertainty in the form of ensemble spread and non-Gaussianity is a popular topic of study (Vallis, 1983; Scher and Messori, 2019; Linz et al., 2020).